KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar)
 - A slave girl in Davik’s estate stood still and disappeared instead of running away (reported by DarthParametric)
 - A stray blaster appears in the middle of a hallway in the Sith Base on Taris
+- Ahlan Matale was able to channel his rage in order to use Force levitation in the Council chambers [ISSUE #55](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/55)
 - Bacca's Blade Hilt was never removed from your inventory: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 - Bastila and Carth were positioned wrong after the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 - Bastila would not show you the fourth vision if you travelled to all four planets before the Leviathan [K1R](https://deadlystream.com/files/file/558-kotor-1-restoration/) [ISSUE #10](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/10)